-In November 2020, the government introduced Bill C-11 in the House of Commons.
-This is the first major attempt to change Canada's federal privacy law in two decades.
+In June 2022, the government introduced Bill C-27 in the House of Commons.
+This was the second major attempt to change Canada's federal privacy law in two decades.

 The GDMA Global Privacy Principles serve as an ethical framework and best practice guidance for the global data and marketing industry.